The-Soft-Robotics-Forum/fluidic-machine-bestiary/README.md

 2. go to your fork on the github website and select compare and pull request
 3. fill in the pull request details
 ### Step 6: Pull Request
-- Provide a clear and concise title for the pull request
+- Provide a clear and concise title for the pull request.
-- include a detailed description of the part changes you have made and why
+- Include a detailed description of the components you are contributing.
-    - if you have introduced new parts make sure the naming is consistent with the in place naming scheme
+- If possible, try to standardise the outgoing fluidic connections of the models to 2mm x 2mm, to make it easier for others to reuse the models, and interconnect with the other modules in this library.
-    - if you have introduced new hardware please provide a BOM for this
+    - Do not worry if your design does not meet this standard; it is likely to evolve in the future.